voting-tools/pref_voting/README.md

 Consult the documentation [https://pref-voting.readthedocs.io](https://pref-voting.readthedocs.io) for a complete overview of the package.

+Additional notebooks that demonstrate how to use the package can be found in the [howto directory](https://github.com/voting-tools/pref_voting/tree/main/howto)

 ## Testing

 To ensure that the package is working correctly, you can run the test suite using [pytest](https://docs.pytest.org/en/stable/).
 The test files are located in the `tests` directory.
 Follow the instructions below based on your setup.

 ### Prerequisites

-- **Python 3.8 or higher**: Ensure you have a compatible version of Python installed.
+- **Python 3.9 or higher**: Ensure you have a compatible version of Python installed.
 - **`pytest`**: Install `pytest` if it's not already installed.

 ### Running the tests